veka0/lazurite/docs/commands.md

 # Commands

-Main way of interacting with lazurite is with a command line interface, which can have different syntax, depending on the installation method
+The main way of interacting with lazurite is a command line interface, which can have different syntax, depending on the installation method

 ```sh
 lazurite COMMAND [INPUTS ...]
 [ARGUMENTS ...]